FusionAuth/fusionauth-site/astro/src/content/articles/authentication/multi-factor-authentication.md

 ### What is the difference between MFA and 2FA?

-These terms are often used interchangably, which unfortunately blurs important differences between them.
+These terms are often used interchangeably, which unfortunately blurs important differences between them.

 When a system supports more than one method or factor of authentication, it supports MFA.
 Any factor in the categories of proof mentioned above suffices.
 Later in this article, we'll cover different factors in more detail.